aws/aws-parallelcluster/tests/integration-tests/README.md

 available in a given AWS region.

 To define such exceptions it is possible to extend the list `UNSUPPORTED_DIMENSIONS` in conftest_markers.py file.
-By default all tuples specified in that list will be added as `skip_dimensions` marker to all tests.
+By default, all tuples specified in that list will be added as `skip_dimensions` markers to all tests.

 ### Manage Tests Data